IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 - None: no storage mechanism is configured by Intent Architect.
 The condiguration is entirely up to the developer.

 ##### Show Dashboard
-If this condition is on (the default value), then the Hangfire Dashboard will be exposed on _Dashboard Url_
+If this condition is on (the default value), then the Hangfire Dashboard will be exposed using the _Dashboard Url_

 ##### Dashboard URL
 The URL on which the Hangfire dashboard will be served.
 The default is `/hangfire`

 ##### Dashboard Title
-The title which appears on the dashboard when browsing to it
+The title which appears on the dashboard when browsing

 ##### Read Only Dashboard
 If this condition is off (the default value), the dashboard can be used to trigger scheduled jobs, or reprocess completed jobs.
 If this condition is on, the dashboard is read-only and is used for monitoring purposes only.

 ##### Configure as Hangfire Server
-If this condition is on (the default value) the application is treated as a Hangfire server and will serve as one of, potentially many, servers which will process Hangfire jobs.
-If this condition is off, the application will only be able to create/schedule jobs, but not perform the processing of the jobs.
+If this condition is on (the default value) the application is configurated as a Hangfire server and will function as a servers, processing Hangfire jobs.
+If this condition is off, the application will only be able to create/schedule jobs, but not process any jobs.

 ##### Worker Count
-This value indicates the number of paralell internal processors (workers) are created to handle job processing (i.e. the maxiumum number of jobs which can be processed in parallel).
-If left blank (the recommendation) Hangfire will automatically calculate the optimal number of workers.
+This value indicates the number of paralell internal processors (workers) created to handle job processing (i.e. the maxiumum number of jobs which can be processed in parallel).
+If left blank (the recommendation) Hangfire will automatically calculate the optimal number of workers based on CPU's available.

 ### Hangfire Jobs and Queues